Do You Have Emotional Distance in Your Marriage?: Why It Happens, What It Feels Like & How Couples Drift Apart Silently

 Safety grows when:

-• time-outs come with return times
+- Time-outs come with return times

-• honesty is met with curiosity, not punishment
+- Honesty is met with curiosity, not punishment

-Step 5: Rebuild friendship (before pushing romance)
+Step 5.
+Rebuild friendship before pushing romance

 Bring back:

-• warmth in daily moments
+- Warmth in daily moments

 This also supports desire indirectly, especially in metro lifestyles where stress can flatten affection.

-Step 6: Reintroduce intimacy gently (pressure destroys desire)
+Step 6.
+Reintroduce intimacy gently

 Start with:

-• emotional closeness without immediate sexual expectation
+- Emotional closeness without immediate sexual expectation

-Step 7: Clean up digital boundaries (modern marriage needs it)
+Step 7.
+Clean up digital boundaries

 Decide together: